kidod-5/COMP333-Synthesizer-Plug-In/README.md

 We have a very basic version of the plugin available to the public.
 To install, simply download the .pkg file, and follow the onscreen instructions.
 This plugin is available only for Mac DAWs.

+Note for Peer Reviewers: To be able to use this, you must open a DAW.
+Most Macs come pre installed with GarageBand, and you should be able to access it there under audio effects in your track mixer.

 ## Developer Instructions

 Note: Users will need access to the Node/Node Package Manager, Python and JUCE/PROJUCER.
 Links to those will be available here (Make sure to follow the instructions for your appropriate operating system when downloading):